 |As a result…||I wait for others to act, and find myself in perpetual stalemate.||I act now and find opportunities and synergies to amplify my efforts.|

-Most commentators today see primarily misaligned incentives, where what would be good for humanity comes at a cost to themself.
-But given that the calamites of ecological overuse ultimately affect our cities, companies and countries, don’t we have direct incentives to prepare our cities, companies and countries for the future we anticipate?
-This would mean that incentives between us and humanity are primarily aligned: investing in the sustainability transformation also has overwhelming benefits for the actor/investor.
+Most climate and sustainability commentators today see primarily misaligned incentives, where what would be good for humanity comes at a cost to themselves.
+But given that the calamites of ecological overuse ultimately affect our cities, companies and countries, the direct incentives to prepare our cities, companies and countries for the future we anticipate also seems quite obvious.
+Therefore careful investments in the sustainability transformation would seem to have sufficient benefits for the actor/investor.
 So, are the aligned incentives in the sustainability domain sufficient for cities, companies and countries to act in the face of potential “free-riding” forces?

-Misaligned incentives, meaning what is good for me is not good for humanity, and vice versa, bears many names, including “free-rider problem” or “tragedy of the commons.”
+The effect of misaligned incentives, meaning what is good for me is not good for humanity, and vice versa, bears many names, including “free-rider problem” or “tragedy of the commons.”
 They require “noble responses.”
 Noble actors only expect costs and no personal benefits.
-Being trapped in such tragedies of the commons is still the dominant view of the situation we are in.
+Being trapped in planetary “tragedies of the commons” is still the dominant narrative.
 Since such tragedies require noble responses, there is much noble talk, but sustainability action is typically relegated to Sunday afternoons, if ever.

 Aligned incentives mean that my interest and humanity’s go together.
-Some express it as “people have skin in the game.”
+Some call this effect “people have skin in the game.”
 For those people, action is NECESSARY if not ESSENTIAL for themselves.
-Granted, some people still do not act, even if necessary (e.g., quitting smoking, maintaining a healthy diet, getting enough sleep), but having skin in the game makes action far more likely.
-But also, the sustainability challenge is characterized by far more aligned incentives than what’s being recognized.
-That’s what we need to shift.
+Granted, some people still do not act, even if necessary for themselves (e.g., quitting smoking, maintaining a healthy diet, getting enough sleep).
+But having skin in the game makes meaningful action far more likely.

 Please share your ideas and perspectives with us by completing the form below!
 We’d like to incorporate your thoughts into future blog posts, and we always love to hear your reactions and reflections.